Measuring Customer Satisfaction: Quantitative vs Qualitative Analysis in eCommerce

 Quantitative & Qualitative Data.
 What are they and what’s the difference between the two of them?

 Quantitative data can be defined as “the cold, hard numbers”.
 It’s the “hard” information that is not up for interpretation and just is what it is.
 In eCommerce, quantitative metrics include click-through rates, time on sites, visitor counts, and really any marketing measure that can be represented numerically.
 Quantitative data is often collected through heatmaps, surveys, KPI analytics, and A/B tests.
 For the number crunchers, quantitative data is like being a kid in a candy shop.
 However, quantitative data does not paint the full picture of what’s really going on in your store.
-To gather data that will dramatically improve your business, you also need qualitative data.
+To gather data that will dramatically improve your business, you also need qualitative measurement data.

-Qualitative data leaves more room for interpretation and can be analyzed subjectively.
-Instead of just taking what the numbers say as the end-all-be-all, qualitative data questions.
+Qualitative measurement data leaves more room for interpretation and can be analyzed subjectively.
+Instead of just taking what the numbers say as the end-all-be-all, qualitative measurement data questions.
 Does it ask why are the traffic numbers so low?
 What problems could users be having on the site?
 Why are the cart abandonment rates so high?
-Some of the best ways to get the answers to these questions are to collect qualitative data in the form of customer interviews, focus groups, and other observational methods.
+Some of the best ways to get the answers to these questions are to collect qualitative measurement data in the form of customer interviews, focus groups, and other observational methods.

 User Experience in eCommerce